Roan Municipality: General information

-The municipality of Roan was established on 1 June 1892 when the old municipality of Bjørnør was divided into three separate municipalities: Roan (population: 2,069), Osen (population: 1,575), and Stoksund (population: 1,122).
+The municipality of Roan was established on 1 June 1892 when the old Bjørnør Municipality was divided into three parts: Roan Municipality (population: 2,069) in the centre, Osen Municipality (population: 1,575) in the north, and Stoksund Municipality (population: 1,122) in the south.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.
-On 1 January 2020, the neighboring municipalities of Roan and Åfjord merged into one large municipality called Åfjord.
+On 1 January 2020, Roan Municipality was merged into the neighboring Åfjord Municipality.

 Name

 The municipality (originally the parish) is named after the old Roan farm since the first Roan Church was built there.
 The name is probably derived from the Old Norse word róða which means "pole" a reference to a mountain peak behind the farm.

 Coat of arms

 The coat of arms was granted on 22 May 1987 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Azure, three terns volant argent" (I blått tre oppflyvende sølv terner, 2-1).
 This means the arms have a blue field (background) and the charge is a group of three flying terns.
 The bird design has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 Terns, a very watchful and energetic bird, are intended to symbolize the local inhabitants and the coast with the vast bird life in the area.
 The arms were initially designed by Solfrid Krogfjord with the final design by Einar H. Skjervold.
 The municipal flag has the same design as the coat of arms.
 After the municipal merger on 1 January 2020, these arms were adopted as the arms for the new Åfjord Municipality.